bravo-c/bravo-c.github.io/README.md

 # Christopher Bravo

-## WIP

-My website is a sideboarded project of mine - for now it displays some of my esports achievement and signifies a small piece of my experience with web work.
+My website is a sideboarded project of mine - for now it displays some of my professional achievements and signifies a small piece of my experience with web work.